 - Argument: “My medication is too expensive.”

-Our advice: If you find that your medication is too expensive, speak to your pharmacist to find out if there is an alternative solution that is less costly: a generic, small format, another formulation, etc. This applies to prescribed or over-the-counter medication.
+Our advice: If you find that your medication is too expensive, speak to your pharmacist to find out if there is an alternative solution that is less costly: a generic, smaller size, different formulation, etc. This applies to both prescribed and over-the-counter medication.

 - Argument: “I don’t like the taste of my medication.”